Malti Bhojwani offers Life Coaching and NLP techniques to help you heal.

 So how do you do this?
 How do you let go of the living, breathing former partner who may love you, or whom you may love, and yet who is not good for you?
 How do you let go of the one who seems to have been the one?

-The first step is to understand that your partner would have given you the MOON if he or she could have.
-Even when he or she appeared to be holding back or hurting you on purpose, he or she was always doing the best he or she could.
-Understand that he or she never intentionally hurt you.
+The first step is to understand that your partner would have given you the MOON if they could have.
+Even when they appeared to be holding back or hurting you on purpose, they were always doing the best they could.
+Understand that your ex never intentionally hurt you.

-To let go of your past relationship, you will first need to forgive your ex, forgive yourself, and understand that his or her behavior was not your fault.
-Understand that all that he or she did, the good and the bad all together, comprise the totality of this person.
-Sometimes he or she was wonderful and sometimes he or she was horrible.
-And all of the time he or she was the person you cared for.
+To let go of your past relationship, you will first need to forgive your ex, forgive yourself, and understand that their behavior was not your fault.
+Understand that all that they did, the good and the bad all together, comprise the totality of this person.
+Sometimes they were wonderful and sometimes horrible.
+And all of the time your ex was the person you cared for.

-There is no way you could only have his or her good side.
+There is no way you could only have their good side.
 Because you were connected to the whole person, you had to experience the bad side as well.
-His or her bad side was hurtful, and in the end the bad outweighed the good.
+Their bad side was hurtful, and in the end the bad outweighed the good.
 Since the bad side was a part of the package and could not be changed, the whole package had to go.
 Just like a doctor may recommend that you amputate a bad finger, instead of risking losing the entire hand.

 You can’t stop thinking of your ex.
 You have to find other things to think focus on.